 PFC is a hop-by-hop protocol between two Ethernet nodes.
 As show in above, the sender's egress port sends data packets to the receiver's ingress port.
 At the receiving ingress port, packets are buffered in corresponding ingress queues.
-Once the ingress queue length reaches a certain threshold (XOFF), the switch sends out a PFC pause frame to the corresponding upstream egress queue.
-After the egress queue receives the pause frame, it stops sending packets.
-Once the ingress queue length falls below another threshold (XON), the switch sends a pause with zero duration to resume transmission.
+Once the ingress queue length reaches a certain threshold (XOFF), the switch sends out a PFC pause frame to the corresponding upstream egress

 RoCE needs PFC mechanism to achieve lossless Ethernet.
 Network switch enables PFC to make sure that there's no packet loss in network.
-Each lossless queue needs to be configured with enough headroom buffer [23].
+Each lossless queue needs to be configured with enough headroom buffer [25].

 Originally, configuring the PFC threshold was a very experiential task.
-The calculation of PFC threshold is complex with lots of parameters (Buffer structure and unit size, switching delay, cable delay and interface delay) (See Clause 36 of [18]).
+The calculation of PFC threshold is complex with lots of parameters (Buffer structure and unit size, switching delay, cable delay and interface delay) (See Clause 36 of [19]).
 PFC buffer requires both highly usage and implementation dependent.

 Pay attention to the fact that different vendors may have different implementations and would imply a different configuration for the headroom.
-Thus, excessive headroom leads to reduce the number of lossless gueues while too little headroom leads to packet loss [17].
+Thus, excessive headroom leads to reduce the number of lossless queues while too little headroom leads to packet loss [18].